-- 45.1.
-This Agreement shall be deemed to have been terminated if the Petroleum Exploration Licence granted to the Contractor pursuant to the Act and every Petroleum Production Licence granted to the Contractor under the Act and the terms of Article 16 of this Agreement has either expired or, under and in accordance with the Act and any relevant provision of this Agreement, been surrendered by the Contractor or lawfully cancelled by the Minister pursuant to the Act but save as aforesaid, shall continue in full force and effect so long as the Contractor continues to hold any of the said Licences. - 45.2.
-Should any issue arise between the Parties as to whether the Contractor is in default and such issue cannot be amicably settled by consultation between the Parties and a dispute thereon is referred for resolution pursuant to Article 46, this Agreement and the said Licences shall continue in force pending resolution of such dispute. - 45.3.
-Pursuant to the Act, the Minister shall not terminate this Agreement and cancel the respective Licence(s) on the basis of default unless the Minister has, by notice served on the licensee, given not less than thirty (30) days' notice of such intention and the basis of default.
-In the notice the Minister shall specify a reasonable date, not less than ninety (90) Business Days, before which the licensee may submit a written response or remedy the default. - 45.4.
-On termination of this Agreement, or cancellation or surrender of any Licence as aforesaid, the rights and obligations of the Parties shall cease by the termination; cancellation or surrender, but such termination; cancellation or surrender shall not affect any right of action existing or liabilities incurred by a Party before the date of termination; cancellation or surrender, and any legal proceedings that might have been commenced or continued against a Party may be commenced or continued against it. - 45.5.
+45.1.
+This Agreement shall be deemed to have been terminated if the Petroleum Exploration Licence granted to the Contractor pursuant to the Act and every Petroleum Production Licence granted to the Contractor under the Act and the terms of Article 16 of this Agreement has either expired or, under and in accordance with the Act and any relevant provision of this Agreement, been surrendered by the Contractor or cancelled by the Minister pursuant to the Act.

+- 45.2.
+Pursuant to the Act, the Minister shall not terminate this Agreement and cancel the respective Licence(s) on the basis of default unless the Minister has, by notice served on the licensee, given not less than thirty (30) calendar days' notice of such intention and the basis of default.
+In the notice the Minister shall specify a reasonable period, of not less than ninety (90) calendar days, before which the Contractor may submit a written response or remedy the default. - 45.3.
+On termination of this Agreement, or cancellation or surrender of any Licence as aforesaid, the rights and obligations of the Parties shall cease by the termination; cancellation or surrender, but such termination; cancellation or surrender shall not affect any liabilities incurred by a Party before the date of termination; cancellation or surrender, and any legal proceedings that might have been commenced or continued against a Party may be commenced or continued against it. - 45.4.
 The Minister may cancel a Licence pursuant to the Act in relation to any defaulting Party comprising the Contractor, and this Agreement shall be deemed to have been terminated solely with respect to said Party.
 The Minister may give non-defaulting Parties of the Contractor the opportunity to apply for a proportional redistribution of the working interest of the Party removed from the Licence and from this Agreement.
 Notwithstanding the above, nothing in this Article obliges the Minister to grant the interest of the defaulting Party to the other Parties in this Agreement.
 The Government reserves the right to retain the defaulting interest through a state-owned entity or offer it to third parties.